kuzudb/kuzu/README.md

 </p>

 # Kùzu
-Kùzu is an in-process property graph database management system (GDBMS) built for query speed and scalability.
-Kùzu is optimized for handling complex join-heavy analytical workloads on very large graph databases, with the following core feature set:
+Kùzu is an embedded graph database built for query speed and scalability.
+Kùzu is optimized for handling complex join-heavy analytical workloads on very large databases, with the following core feature set:

 - Flexible Property Graph Data Model and Cypher query language
 - Embeddable, serverless integration into applications